-The industry is currently in an expansion mode with more than 8,000 acres being planted each year.
+The industry is currently in an expansion mode with more acres being planted each year.
 Growers are finding hazelnut production to be an excellent use of land in the Willamette Valley.

 Quality distinguishes the Oregon-grown hazelnut from imports.
 Achieving and maintaining the highest level of quality is the overarching – and uniting – principal of the industry.
 Our growers’ success can be measured by the demand for Oregon hazelnuts across the globe today.